Canada West Foundation: History

 In 1987 Francis Winspear, financed the Western Assembly on Canada's Economic and Political Future, (Patten 1997:40) organized by Preston Manning, Stan Roberts and Robert Muirheld and promoted by Ted Byfield, in Vancouver in 1987.
-Organizational support was provided by the Canada West Foundation.
+The Canada West Foundation provided organizational support.
 It was at this assembly that the Reform Party of Canada was launched.
-Winspear who was convinced that "mainline political parties no longer served the interest of Canadians," played a crucial role in the "founding and sustaining of the Reform Party of Canada."
-There were some within the Canada West Foundation who believed that Roberts himself was partly sympathetic to separatism; he never became affiliated with the movement, but was forced to step down as CWF President in December 1980 after some controversial statements on the subject.
-According to journalist, Norm Ovenden, under Roberts' presidency, by 1980, the Canada West Foundation had become a "powerhouse", a "prestige organization in just a decade."
+Winspear who was convinced that "mainline political parties no longer served the interest of Canadians," played a crucial role in the "founding and sustaining of the Reform Party of Canada." some within the Canada West Foundation believed that Roberts himself was partly sympathetic to separatism; he never became affiliated with the movement, but was forced to step down as CWF President in December 1980 after some controversial statements on the subject.
+According to journalist Norm Ovenden, under Roberts' presidency, by 1980, the Canada West Foundation had become a "powerhouse", a "prestige organization in just a decade."
 Ovenden credits Roberts with transforming a "low-key research organization" into a "well-known, widely respected pulse-takers of the Canadian west" in four years.

 James K. Gray O.C., A.O.E., co-founder of Canadian Hunter Exploration, "one of Canada's largest and most successful natural gas companies." served as chair of the Canada West Foundation from 1994 to 2009 and as honorary chair.

 Roger Gibbins, chairman and head of the political science department at the University of Calgary, served as president and CEO of the Canada West Foundation from 1999 until his retirement in June 2012.
 Gibbins was also a member of the Calgary School.

-Dylan Jones was President and CEO of the Foundation, from June 2012 to May 2016.
+Dylan Jones was President and CEO of the Foundation from June 2012 to May 2016.
 Jones was former Deputy Minister to Saskatchewan Premier Brad Wall.
 Jones was named Deputy Minister of Western Economic Diversification, effective June 20, 2016.

 Martha Hall Findlay served as President and CEO of the Foundation from September 2016 to December 2019.
 Findlay previously served as a Liberal Member of Parliament in the Toronto riding of Willowdale from 2008 to 2011.
 Findlay was named Chief Sustainability Officer for Suncor at the beginning of 2020.

 Gary Mar was named President and CEO on March 31, 2020.

 Funding

-The Foundation is a registered educational charity, funded through donations from charitable foundations, government, industry stakeholders and individual citizens.
-It also conducts research on behalf of clients.
-The Foundation has a reserve fund, from which it draws annual income.
+The Foundation is a registered educational charity funded through donations from charitable foundations, government, industry stakeholders and individual citizens.
+It also researches on behalf of clients.
+The Foundation has a reserve fund from which it draws annual income.